-Read more about the two operating groups Olam Food Ingredients and Olam Global Agri and the role of Olam International as parent, steward and accelerator here, or view the full strategy presentation below.
+To read more about the two operating groups - ofi and Olam Global Agri and the role of Olam International as parent, steward and accelerator click below.

-This trend refers to the growing consumption of food (or things) outside of the home and on-the-go, omni-channel purchasing instead of purchasing in shops, the impact of mobile connectivity on consumer behaviours and food choices being made through social media recommendations.
+This trend refers to the growing consumption of food (or things) outside the home and on-the-go, omni-channel purchasing instead of purchasing in shops, the impact of mobile connectivity on consumer behaviours, and the food choices being made through social media recommendations.

 Drive margin improvement by enhancing cost competitiveness and optimising capital efficiency and productivity.

 Generate additional revenue streams by offering differentiated products/services such as AtSource, risk management solutions, value-added services, ingredients and product innovation; and from both existing and new channels such as co-manufacturing, the food service sector and e-commerce for small and medium-sized customers.

 Explore partnerships and investments in new engines for growth by assessing opportunities to deliver to the consumers and farmers of tomorrow.